TkTech/dotfiles/README.md

 - *fd*, a *find* alternative.
 - *hexyl*, a clean hex viewer.
 - *bat*, a context-aware *cat*.
+- *starship*, a shell-agnostic and fast prompt with many integrations.

 The color schemes used by all these tools should be aesthetically pleasing with the [dracula][] terminal color scheme.